nens/threedi-docs/source/i_editing_schematisations.rst

 Editing feature geometries
 ----------------------------

 For editing the geometries of features, the 'Vertex tool' can be used, see the `QGIS documentation <https://docs.qgis.org/3.28/en/docs/user_manual/working_with_vector/editing_geometry_attributes.html#vertex-tool>`__.
-On top of the standard QGIS functionalty, the :ref:`Schematisation Editor <schematisation_editor>` provides extra functionalities:
+On top of the standard QGIS functionalty, the 3Di Schematisation Editor provides extra functionalities:

     - When moving a node, all connected features will move along.